 - Courses are available on campus and online

 These options allow you to save on tuition and finish the program more quickly.
-Choose between concentrations in Leadership Studies, Organizational Development, or Business Communications.
-All of these concentrations may be taken online and at IBC.
+Choose between three concentrations: Business Communication, Leadership, or Organizational Development.

 An analysis of the activities and functions performed by manufacturers, service operators, distributors, and retailers to make products and services available to customers.

 The marketing variables, which consist of product, place, promotion, and price, are discussed in detail, as they apply to for-profit, and/or governmental organizations.

 This course is a managerial approach to information systems concepts and applications for students.
 Computers have become a part of our lives.
 Managers have a responsibility to determine organizational needs, and work with professionals to design and implement information systems that meet those needs.

 The student will develop an understanding of the issues underlying information systems for planning, development and implementation.

 This course is an introduction to the study of macroeconomics and will examine how an economy works as resources are combined to produce the goods and services that people want.